bbatsov/projectile/doc/configuration.md

 (setq projectile-indexing-method 'alien)
 ```

 This can speed up Projectile in Windows significantly.
-The disadvantage of this
+The
-method is that it's not well supported on Windows systems.
-If there's problem,
+disadvantage of this method is that it's not well supported on Windows
+systems, as it requires setting up some Unix utilities there.
+If
-you can always use native indexing mode.
+there's problem, you can always use native indexing mode.

-#### Caching
+## Caching

-##### Project files
+### Project files

 Since indexing a big project is not exactly quick (especially in Emacs
 Lisp), Projectile supports caching of the project's files.
 The caching